 Familiarization with the Code of Conduct takes place, as part of the training in security policy, during the basic training period for all conscripts.
-The combatant's training during the special training period includes the Code of Conduct in the activities of the soldier.
+The combatant's training during the special training period includes lessons related to the Code of Conduct relevant to the training activities of the conscripts.

-The Public Information Division of the Defence Staff has compiled the teaching material on security policy, which also includes the material for teaching the Code of Conduct.
-This material covers instructions for the teacher, slides and videotape.
+The Public Information Division of the Defence Staff has compiled the teaching material on security policies, which also includes material for teaching the Code of Conduct.
+This material includes instructions for the teacher, slides and videotapes.
 All company-level units have used this material.
 See also answer to 4.1.

 In addition Finland has an active national Committee for International Humanitarian Law.
-This Committee works under the auspices of the Ministry for Foreign Affairs and it brings together IHL experts from different ministries, armed forces and from organisations like the Finnish Red Cross, the Finnish Branch of Amnesty International and the Finnish Society of Humanitarian law.
+This Committee works under the auspices of the Ministry for Foreign Affairs and it brings together IHL experts from different ministries, armed forces and from organisations such as the Finnish Red Cross, the Finnish Branch of Amnesty International and the Finnish Society of Humanitarian law.
 This national Committee was already established in 1993 with the mandate to especially: